katiesaund/brad_website/content/project/FIRST/index.md

   focal_point = "Smart"
 +++

-Insert description of the drone here.
+Insert description of the FIRST team here.